German Goup - English Text

 Now, before new applicants permitted to the microphone, they have to attend broadcasting courses held by the stations trainer, to teach how to moderate, interview, and prepare programs, technical knowledge and to finish with an exam.
 The German Language group likes to acknowledge all the previous Announcers and staff of the past 35 years - a birthday to be celebrated in December 2014.
 They were Bernhard Wenzel, Gabi Simon, Karl Schubert, Carmen Birkenstock, Roswitha McKinlay, Walter Rosteck, Egon Coy, Sigrid Parlato, Harald Bleyer, Juergen Wittenberg, Irmgard Hoffmann, Elisabeth Esprester, John Portmann, Annemarie Kofler, Inge & Dieter Fiolka, Edita Rode, Don Hepburn, Regina Streim, Jenny Oehl, Thomas Wright, Rose Scheimann and Margret Gleisenberg.

-Not to forget all the loyal listeners, many are still from the early years, who are still enjoying the programs, which are now presented by long serving volunteer announcers like Wolfgang Kreuzer, Marianne Prell, Fred Schack and Richard Hamernik and our new recruits Anja Kapelski and Thomas Muehe.
+Not to forget all the loyal listeners, many are still from the early years, who are still enjoying the programs, which are now presented by long serving volunteer announcers like Wolfgang Kreuzer, Marianne Prell, Fred Schack and Richard Hamernik and our announcers for with the contemporary contents Anja Kapelski, Thomas Muehe, Katharina Loesche, Maria Steiner and on our Global Show Julian Lehnert.

 4EB-FM in Brisbane Queensland can be also heard on the Internet, and also stepped into the new digital age and is broadcasting on “Global”- their call sign on Digital Radio, next to the FM 98.1 call sign.
 The German Language Program still tell listeners as all these years: